Hate - jealousy of stepson

 Over a third of cervical cancer diagnoses in England are in women over 50, and in the UK between 2012-2014, 47% of deaths from cervical cancer were females over 65.
 Since older females constitute a disproportionately high mortality rate, it's hugely important that women aged 50 plus continue to get checked.

-The most effective method of preventing cervical cancer is through regular cervical screening (smear tests), which allow detection of any early changes of the cervix.
+The most effective method of preventing cervical cancer is through regular cervical screening (smear tests), which allow detection of any early changes of the cervix, and, if any, cancerous or pre cancerous cells.
 Cervical cancer is largely preventable and, if caught early, survival rates are high.

 Over 50 you will be invited for a screening every five years and under 50 it’s every three years.
 It's worth remembering that an abnormal screening result rarely means cancer.
 For women aged over 65, only those who haven't been screened since they were 50, or have had recent abnormal tests, are offered screenings.